cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 differentially private ensures that the degree to which any individual measurement influences the value of the aggregate result can be precisely controlled.
-For example, in systems like RAPPOR {{EPK14}}, each user samples noise from a well-known distribution and adds it to their input before submitting to the aggregation server.
-The aggregation server then adds up the noisy inputs, and because it knows the distribution from whence the noise was sampled, it can estimate the true sum with reasonable precision.
+For example, in systems like RAPPOR {{EPK14}}, each user samples noise from a well-known distribution and adds it to their measurement before submitting to the aggregation server.
+The aggregation server then adds up the noisy measurements, and because it knows the distribution from whence the noise was sampled, it can estimate the true sum with reasonable precision.

 Differentially private systems like RAPPOR are easy to deploy and provide a useful guarantee.
 On its own, however, DP falls short of the strongest privacy property one could hope for.
-Specifically, depending on the "amount" of noise a client adds to its input, it may be possible for a curious aggregator to make a reasonable guess of the input's true value.
+Specifically, depending on the "amount" of noise a client adds to its measurement, it may be possible for a curious aggregator to make a reasonable guess of the measurement's true value.
 Indeed, the more noise the clients add, the less reliable will be the server's estimate of the output.
 Thus systems employing DP techniques alone must strike a delicate balance between privacy and utility.

-The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation (MPC): No participant in the protocol should learn anything about an individual input beyond what it can deduce from the aggregate.
+The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation (MPC): No participant in the protocol should learn anything about an individual measurement beyond what it can deduce from the aggregate.
 In this document, we describe Verifiable Distributed Aggregation Functions (VDAFs) as a general class of protocols that achieve this goal.

 VDAF schemes achieve their privacy goal by distributing the computation of the aggregate among a number of non-colluding aggregation servers.
-As long as a subset of the servers executes the protocol honestly, VDAFs guarantee that no input is ever accessible to any party besides the client that submitted it.
-At the same time, VDAFs are "verifiable" in the sense that malformed inputs that would otherwise garble the output of the computation can be detected and removed from the set of input measurements.
+As long as a subset of the servers executes the protocol honestly, VDAFs guarantee that no measurement is ever accessible to any party besides the client that submitted it.
+At the same time, VDAFs are "verifiable" in the sense that malformed measurements that would otherwise garble the result of the computation can be detected and removed from the set of measurements.
 We refer to this property as "robustness".

 In addition to these MPC-style security goals of privacy and robustness, VDAFs can be composed with various mechanisms for differential privacy, thereby